pushkin-consortium/pushkin/docs-gitbook/advanced/pushkin-client.md

 * **httpMethod** : string \(optional\)

-  A lowercase string of an http method to call the endpoint, such as “get” or “put”.
+  A lowercase string of an HTTP method to call the endpoint, such as “get” or “put”.

 **Returns:** Promise.
 Resolves with response data.